 Related article: The differences between CPP and OAS

 The Clawback of OAS is, at least with the retirees that I come in contact with, a very hotly debated topic.
 Is Clawback a big concern?
 Is everyone being clawed back?
 OAS is subject to income testing.
 If you earn more than 70,954/year you will lose 15% of the net income exceeding that amount.
 Full clawback is at 114,793.

-In Jim Yih’s article Minimizing Old Age Security Clawback, 5% of seniors receives a lower amount and 2% receive nothing.
-Perhaps it isn’t a concern but at the same time we want our clients to pay the minimum amount of tax as possible and have more money in their pockets.
+In Jim Yih’s article Minimizing Old Age Security Clawback, 5% of seniors receive a lower amount and 2% receive nothing.
+Perhaps it isn’t a concern but at the same time, we want our clients to pay the minimum amount of tax as possible and have more money in their pockets.

-One last point on OAS, there is change to the age on which a person can start to receive OAS.
+One last point on OAS, there is a change to the age on which a person can start to receive OAS.
 The age will change slowly from 65 to 67 starting in 2023.
-If you were born before April 1, 1958 you will not be affected by the age change.
+If you were born before April 1, 1958, you will not be affected by the age change.

 Related article: Three big changes to OAS